PeterWoods0802/PeterWoods0802/README.md

 - 👋 Hi, I’m @PeterWoods0802
-- 👀 I’m interested in Programming, Web design, and Machine Learnin
+- 👀 I’m interested in Programming, Web design, and Machine Learning
-- 🌱 I’m currently a Senior pursuing a Bachelors of science in Computer Science and Engineering as well as a minor in Electrical Engineering
+- 🌱 I’m a graduate with a Bachelors of Science in Computer Science and Engineering with a minor in Electical        Engineering
 - 📫 How to reach me Peter.Woods0802@gmail.com, Linkedin.com/in/Peter-Woods-UTC
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I speak English, German, and Spanish